What Is Colon Cancer?

-Stage 2 colon cancer is slightly more advanced than stage 1, and has spread beyond the mucosa and the submucosa.
+In this stage colon cancer is slightly more advanced than stage 1, and has spread beyond the mucosa and the submucosa.

-- Stage 2A.
+- 2A.
 The lymph nodes or adjacent tissue have not been affected by cancer’s spread.
 The colon’s outermost layers have been reached, but not entirely.

-- 2B stage.
-Cancer has grown through the outer layer of the colon and into the visceral peritoneum, but it has not yet spread to the lymph nodes.
+- 2B Cancer has grown through the outer layer of the colon and into the visceral peritoneum, but it has not yet spread to the lymph nodes.
 This membrane is responsible for keeping the abdominal organs in place.

-- 2C stage.
-The lymph nodes have not been affected by the malignancy.
+- 2C The lymph nodes have not been affected by the malignancy.
 However, it has spread to surrounding organs or structures as well as the colon’s outer layer.